evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Tutorial-World.md

 # The Tutorial World

-The *Tutorial World* is a small and functioning MUD-style game world shipped with Evennia.
+The *Tutorial World* is a small, functioning MUD-style game world shipped with Evennia.
 It's a small showcase of what is possible.
-It can also be useful for those who have an easier time learning by deconstructing existing code.
+It may also be useful for those who have an easier time learning by deconstructing existing code.

-Stand in the Limbo room and install it with
+To install the tutorial world, stand in the Limbo room and input:

     batchcommand tutorial_world.build

-What this does is to run the build script [evennia/contrib/tutorials/tutorial_world/build.ev](github:evennia/contrib/tutorials/tutorial_world/build.ev).
+This command runn the build script in [evennia/contrib/tutorials/tutorial_world/build.ev](github:evennia/contrib/tutorials/tutorial_world/build.ev).
-This is pretty much just a list of build-commands executed in sequence by the `batchcommand` command.
+Basically, this script is a list of build-commands executed in sequence by the `batchcommand` command.
 Wait for the building to complete and don't run it twice.

-> After having run the batchcommand, the `intro` command also becomes available in Limbo.
-Try it out to
+> After having run the batchcommand, the `intro` command becomes available in Limbo.
+Try it out for
-> for in-game help and to get an example of [EvMenu](../../../Components/EvMenu.md), Evennia's in-built
+> in-game help using an example of [EvMenu](../../../Components/EvMenu.md), Evennia's in-built
 > menu generation system!

-The game consists of a single-player quest and has some 20 rooms that you can explore as you seek to discover the whereabouts of a mythical weapon.
+The tutorial world consists of a single-player quest and has some 20 rooms to explore as you seek to discover the whereabouts of a mythical weapon.

 A new exit should have appeared named _Tutorial_.
-Enter by writing `tutorial`.
+Enter the tutorial world by typing `tutorial`.

 You will automatically `quell` when you enter (and `unquell` when you leave), so you can play the way it was intended.
-Both if you are triumphant or if you use the `give up` command you will eventually end up back in Limbo.
+Whether you are triumphant or use the `give up` command, you will eventually end up back in Limbo.

 ```{important}
 Only LOSERS and QUITTERS use the `give up` command.